Coupled poro-elastic behavior of hyper-elastic membranes: Experimental Methods

 \subsection{Poro-elastic membranes}

 The membranes in this study were created using a platinum-based addition-cure silicone rubber (\textit{Dragon Skin FX Pro, Shore Hardness 2A; Smooth-On Inc., Macungie, PA}).
-This silicone rubber is created by mixing together three components: Part A, which is a silicone hydride, Part B, a vinyl compound that functions as a catalyst for the polymerization, and a thinning agent (\textit{TC 5005-C; BJB Enterprises Inc., Tustin, CA}) which changes the material stiffness of the cured membranes.
-Membranes with three different portions of thinner ($5\%$, $25\%$, and $45\%$) were fabricated, corresponding to shear moduli of $G = \left[\SI{32.04}{\kilo\pascal}, \SI{13.22}{\kilo\pascal}, \SI{6.53}{\kilo\pascal}\right]$, and locking parameters of $J_m = \left[28.97, 36.47, 47.52\right]$.
+This silicone rubber is prepared by mixing three components: Part A, a silicone hydride; Part B, a vinyl compound that functions as a catalyst for polymerization; and a thinning agent (\textit{TC 5005-C; BJB Enterprises Inc., Tustin, CA}), which adjusts the material stiffness of the cured membranes.
+Membranes with three different thinning agent portions ($5\%$, $25\%$, and $45\%$) were fabricated, corresponding to shear moduli of $G = \left[\SI{32.04}{\kilo\pascal}, \SI{13.22}{\kilo\pascal}, \SI{6.53}{\kilo\pascal}\right]$, and locking parameters of $J_m = \left[28.97, 36.47, 47.52\right]$.
+These materials were characterized and modeled in a previous study by \citet{das_nonlinear_2020}.
 The membranes are then cast onto level plates and their thickness is controlled with a mechanical micrometer film applicator.
-After the membranes are cured the thickness of each membrane is measured with an outside micrometer.
+After the membranes are cured, the thickness of each membrane is measured with an outside micrometer.
 The average thickness and standard deviation of all membranes used in this study was $h = 125 \pm \SI{5}{\micro\meter}$.